College of Arts and Sciences

 Description

 The College of Arts and Sciences, established in 1818, is the oldest academic unit at Saint Louis University.
-In keeping with the University's mission, the primary objective is to impart a liberal education with a core curriculum designed to educate the whole person.
-Specifically, the college curriculum is designed so that graduates are able to make value-centered, ethically-based judgments, are academically competent in their chosen disciplines and prepared to enter a variety of careers, professional and/or graduate schools and are inspired to be effective leaders for change.
+In keeping with the SLU's mission, the primary objective is to impart a liberal education with a core curriculum designed to educate the whole person.
+Specifically, the college curriculum is designed so that graduates are able to make value-centered, ethically-based judgments, are academically competent in their chosen disciplines and are prepared to enter a variety of careers, professional and/or graduate schools and are inspired to be effective leaders for change.

-The College offers bachelor's, master's and doctoral degrees, as well as minor and certificate programs, through numerous departments.
+The college offers bachelor's, master's and doctoral degrees, as well as minor and certificate programs, through numerous departments.

 Accreditation